amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Setup:
 ------
 - Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the
-  games/Amiga directory to the corresponding directory on MiSTer.
+  Amiga directory to /games/Amiga the corresponding directory on MiSTer.

 - When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.